Joseph-leaf24/alexikehayiasportfolio/README.md

 The solution is designed to reduce booking conflicts, optimise space usage, and enhance the user experience for students and staff.

 To support transparency and ethical deployment, the model incorporates Explainable AI (XAI) techniques such as Grad-CAM to visualize which parts of the image influenced model predictions.
-These visualizations confirm the model’s focus on relevant regions (e.g., seats, human figures), ensuring fair and trustable outputs.
+These visualizations confirm the model’s focus on relevant regions (e.g., seats, human figures), enabling fair and trustable outputs.

 The system was designed to integrate with BUas’s booking tools, provide real-time availability insights, generate usage analytics dashboards for facilities teams, and support sustainability efforts through better space utilization.
 A strong emphasis was placed on privacy-first design, ensuring anonymized data handling throughout the pipeline.